-Service management features can ensure new applications are fully optimized to meet the needs of both the business and its customers.
+Service management features can ensure new applications are fully optimised to meet the needs of both the business and its customers.

-Find out more about how the Now Platform helps organizations implement and enforce governance practices.
+Find out more about how the Now Platform helps organisations implement and enforce governance practices.

 © 2023 ServiceNow, Inc. All rights reserved.
 ServiceNow, the ServiceNow logo, Now, and other ServiceNow marks are trademarks and/or registered trademarks of ServiceNow, Inc. in the United States and/or other countries.
 Other company names, product names, and logos may be trademarks of the respective companies with which they are associated.